-If a student-athlete tests positive on a second test after entry into the Safe Harbor Program or fails to comply with the treatment plan, the student-athlete will be removed from the Program and deemed as the first offense in Lindenwood's University's Drug Testing Policy.

-If the athlete regains his or her eligibility to compete in sport, he or she may be required to undergo followup tests at the discretion of the Vice President of Intercollegiate Athletics or the counselor.
+If a student-athlete tests positive for any banned substance that indicates new use after entering the Safe Harbor Program or fails to comply with the treatment plan, the student-athlete will be removed from the Program and deemed as the first offense in Lindenwood's University's Drug Testing Policy.
+If the athlete regains his or her eligibility to compete in sport, he or she may be required to undergo follow-up tests at the discretion of the Vice President of Intercollegiate Athletics or the counselor.